FinTrek/personal-finance-tools/README.md

 # personal finance tools
-tools that I made to help answer personal finance questions
+This is the list of code/applications I plan to make t=in order to help me become more proficient in Python, data visualization while learning more about personal finance.

 ## to do:
 - [ ] Robo advisor comparison